evergreen-ci/test-selection-client/docs/BodySelectTestsApiTestSelectionSelectTestsProjectIdRequesterBuildVariantNameTaskIdTaskNamePost.md

 HasStrategies returns a boolean if a field has been set.

-### SetStrategiesNil

-`func (o *BodySelectTestsApiTestSelectionSelectTestsProjectIdRequesterBuildVariantNameTaskIdTaskNamePost) SetStrategiesNil(b bool)`

- SetStrategiesNil sets the value for Strategies to be an explicit nil

-### UnsetStrategies
-`func (o *BodySelectTestsApiTestSelectionSelectTestsProjectIdRequesterBuildVariantNameTaskIdTaskNamePost) UnsetStrategies()`

-UnsetStrategies ensures that no value is present for Strategies, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)